rubina23/Advanced-RAG-System-with-MLOps/README.md

-# 📄 Advanced RAG System with MLOps
+# 📄 DocuMind: Intelligent Document Assistant

 An Enterprise-Level AI Document Assistant powered by Modern LCEL Architecture (LangChain), FastAPI, and Streamlit.
 This system allows users to upload complex PDF documents (like research papers) and interact with them through a context-aware AI chatbot.